22 Luxurious Log Cabin Interiors You HAVE To See

 Much different from the usual log cabin interior, this quirky and modern interior is full of color which works really well against the classic wooden interior.

-The long bench which runs alongside the windows makes full use of the shape of the room and of the views.
+The long bench which runs alongside the windows makes full use of the shape of the room and the views.

 Sticking with the traditional log cabin stone fireplace, it retains the coziness of the typical log cabin, yet with a more modern twist.